puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Name for the object.
 Must begin with an ASCII alphabetic or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at (@), equals (=), and hyphen (-) characters.

-#####`provider`

-The specific backend to use for this `netscaler_responderpolicylabel` resource.
-You seldom need to specify this --- Puppet will usually discover the appropriate provider for your platform.
-Available providers are: rest.

 #####`type`

 Type of responses sent by the policies bound to this policy label.
+Valid options: HTTP, OTHERTCP, SIP_UDP, MYSQL, MSSQL, NAT, DIAMETER.

 ###Type: netscaler_rewriteaction